A very “Happy Kids Sea Camper” family

 Margo is on a mission to keep families diving

 When people find out that I am an avid scuba diver, I often hear from them that they used to dive, but stopped when they had kids.
 How sad.
 Diving is the perfect family sport, you get to travel to beautiful places and meet interesting people while spending time together both above and below

-The first day of our first camp, I dropped off my 5 year old and went diving with the other parents.
+On the first day of our first camp, I dropped off my 5-year-old and went diving with the other parents.
 When I returned to pick her up, she refused to leave because she was having so much fun.
-There are pirates and zombies, and don’t miss the donkey park in Bonaire.
+There are pirates and zombies and don’t miss the donkey park in Bonaire.
 (My personal favorite side trip) It is a great trip for diving parents because you drop off your child with their instant new friends for a day full of fun activities, while you get to dive with your instant new friends, the other parents.

 So, diving parents, make your reservations, get your kids in the water, and start something that you and your kids will share the rest of your life.
 I suspect someday we will be going to Kids Sea Camp with our grandchildren.

 By “Happy Kids Sea campers”, Pat McGuire, MD, and Bob Sciortino, MD, St. Louis, Mo.
 USA